The Seventy Weeks Messianic Prophecy – Daniel 9

 The prophet Daniel learned from reading the words of the prophet Jeremiah that the exile of God’s people in Babylon would last for seventy years.
-This time period was based upon 490 years of ignoring God’s sabbath land requirements, as required by the law of Moses given eight centuries before Daniel.
-Every seventh year was supposed to be a sabbath year of rest for the land.
+This time period was based upon 490 years of them and their ancestors ignoring God’s sabbath, or Shabbat, the land rest required by the law of Moses, given by God eight centuries before Daniel was born.
+Every seventh year was supposed to be a sabbath year of rest for the land, when it was to lie fallow, but this law had been ignored, so the 70 years of sabbath rest owed to the Lord was repaid during the exile.

-The main reason for the peoples’ exile was their stubborn worship of other gods and idols while totally forsaking the worship of the Lord.
-But how long would the exile last?
-Their covenant with God demanded that their farmlands lie fallow every seventh year.
-This sabbath year was to be without planting or harvesting to honor and trust the Lord as the ultimate source of their bounty.
-It also permitted the poor of the land to access whatever grew during the sabbath year to use for their own provision and sustenance.
-As different fields around them enjoyed sabbath rests during different years, this was God’s way of providing a steady source of food for the poor and hungry to glean without having to travel too far.
-But for whatever reason, this agrarian nation chose to ignore the land sabbath requirement and to continue planting and harvesting their fields every year.
+The sabbath year was to be without planting or harvest, to honor the Lord as the ultimate source and provider of His peoples’ bounty.
+It also permitted the poor of the land and the sojourner to access whatever grew on it during the sabbath year, to use for their own provision and sustenance.
+As different fields enjoyed sabbath rests during different years, this was one of God’s ways of providing a steady source of food for the poor and hungry to glean from.
+(He had also told farmers to always leave the boundaries of their fields unharvested and available for gleaning by the needy).
+But this agrarian nation chose to ignore God’s sabbath land requirement, and continued to plant and harvest their fields in every consecutive year, without the sabbath rest.

 20 He exiled to Babylon those who had escaped the sword and they became slaves to him and his sons until the reign of the kingdom of Persia— 21 in fulfillment of the word of Adonai by the mouth of Jeremiah, until the land had paid back her Shabbat rests—for as long as it lay desolate—the Shabbat rest was kept till 70 years were complete.
 2 Chronicles 36:20-21 (TLV)

-When Daniel realized from the word of God that the seventy-year period was nearing an end, he prayed earnestly for the Lord to forgive him and his people for rejecting Him, and to free them from Babylon to allow restoration of the temple and the city of Jerusalem.
-While he was praying, the angel Gabriel appeared on the scene to assure Daniel that he was beloved by God, that his prayer had been heard, and that God was doing a new thing for His people – introducing One who will be king over a global and eternal divine kingdom.
+When Daniel realized from the word of God that the seventy-year period was nearing an end, and he prayed earnestly to the Lord to forgive him and the people for rejecting God and His law.
+He pleaded with the Lord to free the people and allow them to return home from exile in Babylon to restore and rebuild the temple and the city of Jerusalem.
+While Daniel was still praying, the angel Gabriel appeared on the scene to assure him that he was beloved by God, that his prayer had indeed been heard, and that God was now also doing a new thing for His people – introducing the One who will be king over a coming global and eternal divine kingdom.

 Just as 490 years held a significant meaning looking into the past, it also held a deep meaning for the peoples’ future.
-“Seventy sevens” or “seventy weeks” of years would establish the date for the arrival of the coming Messiah, known as Mashiach the Prince.
+“Seventy sevens” or “seventy weeks” of years, or 490 years, would establish the date for the arrival of the coming Messiah the Prince, or Mashiach, in Hebrew.

-The “seventy sevens” prophecy given to Daniel documents the Messiah’s coming in two parts: first, sixty-nine weeks of years (listed as 7+62 weeks) will point to the timing of Jesus Christ presenting Himself as King in Jerusalem on Palm Sunday.
-Second, after a lengthy time gap, the separate, 70th week points to the second coming of Christ near the end of the Times of the Gentiles.
-This 70th week will come after God the Father deems the era of human government to be complete.
-It will mark the beginning of the seven-year Great Tribulation period in the last days as prophesied in multiple places in the Bible, sometimes referred to as the Day of the Lord.
+The “seventy sevens” prophecy given to Daniel documents the Messiah’s coming in two separate events: first, the first sixty-nine weeks of years (listed as 7+62 weeks) point to the time of Jesus Christ presenting Himself as King in Jerusalem, just prior to His atoning crucifixion, when He would be “cut off”.
+Second, after a lengthy time gap, the remaining 70th week points to the second coming of Christ, which will occur sometime in our future, near the end of the Times of the Gentiles.
+This 70th week will come when God the Father deems the era of human government to be complete.
+It will mark the beginning of a seven-year Great Tribulation period in the last days, as prophesied in multiple places in the Bible, sometimes referred to as the Day of the Lord.

-After the seven years of the seventieth week is complete, the Father will send Jesus to earth to defeat the little horn, or Antichrist, who is tormenting the world.
-Jesus will come in power and glory to defeat Antichrist and his armies, and assume all honor, and authority over this planet and the heavens.
-He will reign forever as King over the eternal Kingdom of God.
+After the seven year trial of the seventieth week is complete, the Father will send Jesus to earth to defeat the little horn, or Antichrist, the last evil leader and tormentor of the entire world.
+Jesus will come in power and glory to defeat Antichrist and his armies, and the demonic powers behind them, to assume all honor and authority over our planet and all of the heavens.
+He will then reign forever as King over the eternal Kingdom of God.

-Before Daniel had finished praying in repentance, the angel Gabriel arrived to present him with this prophesy.
-Referring to the Lord, Gabriel stated:
+Before Daniel had even finished praying his prayer of repentance and supplication, the angel Gabriel arrived to present him with this prophetic message.

 22 “He instructed me and said to me: ‘Daniel, I have come now to give you insight and understanding.
 23 At the beginning of your requests, a message went out, and I have come to declare it to you, for you are greatly esteemed.
 Therefore consider the message and understand the vision: